Malaria

 Connecticut Malaria Surveillance

 In Connecticut, malaria has been a state-wide reportable disease for over three decades.
-In Connecticut, surveillance is conducted to identify travel-related cases and contributes to national surveillance.
-During 2010 - 2018, an average of 17 cases (range 12 to 22) have been reported to the Connecticut Department of Public Health annually.
+Surveillance is conducted to identify travel-related cases and contributes to national surveillance.
+Between 2015 and 2024, an average of 13 cases (range 4 to 21) have been reported to the Connecticut Department of Public Health annually.

 Connecticut Annual Infectious Diseases Statistics